 The statute of limitations for car accident lawsuits in Texas is generally two years from the date of the accident.
 This time limit as it determines the window of opportunity within which you can file a lawsuit seeking compensation for your losses.
 Failing to file a lawsuit within the statute of limitations may result in your case being dismissed by the court and the forfeiture of your right to pursue legal action.

 Understanding the basics of reporting a car accident, filing a crash report, and navigating the legal landscape in Texas is essential for anyone involved in such incidents.
-If you need legal assistance, consulting with a knowledgeable car accident attorney can make a significant difference in the outcome of your claim.
+If you need legal assistance, consulting with a knowledgeable car accident attorney in Houston can make a significant difference in the outcome of your claim.

 Need Help?
-Call Baumgartner Law Firm for a Free Consultation
+Call Baumgartner Law Firm for a Free Consultation About Your Car Crash

 6711 Cypress Creek Pkwy, Houston, TX, 77069